MagmaGuy/FreeMinecraftModels/ReadMe.md

 1) Read the `imports` folder
 2) Move files from `imports` folder into the `models` folder.
 If the file is a `.bbmodel`, it gets converted to `.fmmodel` in the models folder.
 3) Read the files in the `models` folder.
 4) Interpret all model structures, creating `Skeleton`s which contain groups of `Bone`s, and these bones contain groups of child `Bone`s and `Cube`s. `Cube`s and `Bone`s generate the JSON resource pack data they are each related to.
-This means that `Cube`s generate the JSON specific to cubes and `Bone`s generate the outline and individual bone files.
-Note that one bone results in one resource pack file.
+This means that `Cube`s generate the JSON specific to cubes and `Bone`s generate the outline and individual boneBlueprint files.
+Note that one boneBlueprint results in one resource pack file.
 Models are added to a list as they are generated.
 5) All data has now been initialized, the resource pack was generated in the `outputs` folder and the plugin is ready to be used.

 ## Tricks used in this plugin: